ABPZ20 KNHC 051541

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-Please refer to the special features section for more
+Please read the Special Features section for more details about

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND